bookshelfdave/contact/README.md

 * clean up mr syntax + implementation
 * link walking
 * listing and using shell variables (ie from a 2i query)
-* setup connections to multiple clusters, refer to a connection during a fetch, store, etc.
 * load balancing
 * use meta
 * simple interactive web ui ala "Try Riak"